 8 Laptops (Windows 10)

 All library computers include Microsoft Office 2019 (Word, Excel, PowerPoint, Publisher), Adobe Reader, VLC Media Player, 7-Zip, Mozilla Firefox, Google Chrome,and Internet Explorer.
 Computer access is managed by PC Reservation and printing is managed by LPT:One.
-Floppy drives are available for checkout at the Reference Desk.
+Floppy drives and headphones are available for checkout at the Reference Desk.
 Flash drives and headphones are also available for purchase For more information, please see our Computer Help brochure.

 Download the Public Computer Help brochure for more information.

 Library Computer Security

 For your security, a document may be saved temporarily to the computer/laptop, but will be automatically wiped when the session is over.
 You may email a document to yourself or a flash drive to save it more permanently.
 Antivirus is installed, and it may interfere with access to some websites.
 Programs may not be installed on library computers, and CD burning is disabled.

-A self-service photocopier is available for public use, located in the Business Center behind the Reference Desk.
+A self-service photocopier is available for public use, located next to the Reference Desk.
 The charge is $.15 per side for black & white copies and $.50 per side for color copies (cash only).
 Duplexing (double-sided copies) is available for both color and B&W. The copier also has the ability to scan color or black & white to an email account.
 There is no charge to scan documents.

-A self-service fax machine is also available for public use, located in the Business Center behind the Reference Desk.
+A self-service fax machine is also available for public use, located on the wall behind the Reference Desk.
 The machine accepts credit or debit cards ONLY (Visa, MC, Amex, Discover).
 The Domestic rate is $1.75 for first page, $1.00 for each additional page.
 International faxing is also available.
 Incoming faxes are not accepted.
 Check on your fax status or resend faxes via the Fax24 website.